‘Inclusion’, a community collaboration film about Sutton House

-This week sees the launch of a new series of short films, made for Sutton House by filmmakers CampbellX and Kayza Rose.
-The videos will be shared in the coming months on social media to encourage more people in Hackney to consider coming to work or volunteer with us, and to raise awareness of the wide range of community events and exhibitions on offer here.
+This video - made by filmmakers Kayza Rose and CampbellX for Sutton House - was shared on social media to encourage more people in Hackney to consider coming to work or volunteer with us, and raise awareness of the wide range of community events and exhibitions on offer.

-A beautiful place to visit with a unique history, Sutton House also has a long tradition as a space where local people can share their stories, their histories, their ideas and their culture.
+A beautiful place to visit with a unique history, Sutton House also has a long tradition as a space where local people can share their stories, histories, ideas and culture.

-The positive effect beauty, community and heritage can have on people’s lives in the urban environment, was the foundation the National Trust was built on – back when social reformer Octavia Hill founded the charity in London in the 19th Century.
+The positive effect that beauty, community and heritage can have on people’s lives in the urban environment was the foundation the National Trust was built on, back when social reformer Octavia Hill founded the charity in London in the 19th century.

 " We work in partnership with local people to meet the changing needs of Hackney’s community.
 We want to keep those original values of the National Trust alive"